 TinyTX3 Wireless Sensor Board.
 TinyTX3 fitted with a DS18B20 temperature sensor Since I put the files for the first PCB version of my TinyTX wireless sensor node online in June I’ve heard from people around the world who have had their own boards made which is really encouraging, especially as it was my first PCB design and was mainly done just to learn how to use the Eagle CAD design package (I wish I’d seen these great tutorial videos when I started, it would have saved a lot of time).

 Another option would be to use a LiPo battery.
 New: TinyTX3 is here, that’s the red one on the right, it now has 6 available I/O and prototyping holes.
-Possible uses Some examples: For DS18B20 and DHT22 sensors the cheapest I have found by far is eBay.
-Add:
+I will update this page with more details soon.
+Possible uses Some examples: add: Programming with an Arduino.